jessicalanglab/jessicalanglab.github.io/Team.md

 ### Zhongmou Jin, MS

 ###### Graduate Student
-Jin is a graduate student in our lab.
+Jin is a first year graduate student from the Cellular and Molecular Biology program.
+His work focuses on characterizing the functional requirement of super-enhancers in ovarian cancer.

 ### Josie Wood